AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/multi-factor-authentication.md

 >
 >If an API token is stored, the `magento-cloud` CLI automatically authenticates and there is no need to perform the `mgc login` command.

->Option 1: Create an environment variable to store the API token
+**Option 1**: Create an environment variable to store the API token

 Write the token to your bash_profile